Michigan Avenue (Chicago)

 Michigan Avenue is a north-south street in Chicago that runs at 100 east on the Chicago grid.
 The northern end of the street is at DuSable Lake Shore Drive on the shore of Lake Michigan in the Gold Coast Historic District.
-The street's southern terminus is at Sibley Boulevard in the southern suburb of Dolton, but like many other Chicago streets, it exists in several disjointed segments.
+The street's southern terminus is at Sibley Boulevard in the southern suburb of Dolton, but like several other very long Chicago streets, it exists in several disjointed segments.

 As the home of the Chicago Water Tower, the Art Institute of Chicago, Millennium Park, and the shopping on the Magnificent Mile, it is a street well-known to Chicago natives as well as tourists to the city.
 Michigan Avenue also is the main commercial street of Streeterville.
 It includes all of the Historic Michigan Boulevard District and most of the Michigan–Wacker Historic District, including the scenic urban space anchored by the DuSable (Michigan Avenue) Bridge.